On the Byzantine-Resilience of Distillation-Based Federated Learning: Abstract

 \section{Abstract}

 \gls{fl} algorithms using \gls{kd} have received increasing attention due to their favorable properties with respect to privacy, non-i.i.d.\ data and communication cost.
 These methods depart from transmitting model parameters and instead communicate information about a learning task by sharing predictions on a public dataset.
 In this work, we study the performance of such approaches in the byzantine setting, where a subset of the clients act in an adversarial manner aiming to disrupt the learning process.
 We show that \gls{kd}-based \gls{fl} algorithms are remarkably resilient and analyze how byzantine clients can influence the learning process.
 Based on these insights, we introduce two new byzantine attacks and demonstrate their ability to break existing byzantine-resilient methods.
 Additionally, we propose a novel defence method which enhances the byzantine resilience of \gls{kd}-based \gls{fl} algorithms.
 Finally, we provide a general framework to obfuscate attacks, making them significantly harder to detect, thereby improving their effectiveness.
-Our findings serve as an important building block in the analysis of byzantine \gls{fl}, contributing through the development of new attacks and new defence mechanisms, further advancing the robustness of \gls{kd}-based \gls{fl} algorithms.

 \glsresetall